-Sick time off will be as per the policies of the "host employer".
+Sick time off will be as per the policies of the host employer.
 Most employers require a letter from a physician.
 Both employers will notify each other at the end of the exchange of any sick time used within the duration of the exchange.
-If sick time has been taken during the exchange, it will be recorded in your personal file with your "permanent employer".
+If sick time has been taken during the exchange, it will be recorded in your personnel file with your permanent employer.

-In extenuating circumstances, sick time can be negotiated between employers if the "guest employee" encounters an unforeseen illness.
-Excessive sick time might be cause for termination of the exchange.
+In extenuating circumstances, sick time can be negotiated between employers if the guest employee encounters an unforeseen illness.
+Excessive sick time might result in termination from the exchange.

 You may be required to provide a medical certificate as part of your visa application certifying that you are in good health (dependent on the country you're exchanging with).
-Upon the completion of an exchange, a letter will be completed to outline any sickness/WCB and provide the dates of any vacation/leave.
+Upon the completion of an exchange, a letter will be completed to outline any sickness/WCB and provide the dates of any vacation or leave.

 Successful applicants must make their own appropriate financial arrangements and be responsible for their own costs.
 If the department allows the exchange to work overtime, they must communicate the payment methods with the exchanges.

 Note: Exchange rates can fluctuate considerably, and participants must be mindful and need to prepare for this financially.